Buddhist Therapy, Life Coaching, Dharma Training

 "Meditation and Dharma can be really nebulous and challenging, so it can be really helpful to talk with someone trustworthy about your practice and the many questions you have."

 The world is filled with near-constant distractions.
-Many of us rarely sit alone with only our thoughts to keep us company, so it isn’t hard to understand how this might lead to some difficult thoughts and emotions bubbling up to the surface.
+Many of us rarely sit alone with only our thoughts to keep us company, so it’s not surprising that this might lead to some difficult thoughts and emotions bubbling up to the surface.
 For many, they find that they are not comfortable dealing with the thoughts and emotions that rear themselves during meditation and they try to push them down.
 Ironically, it's the learning how to "deal with" these unwanted experiences that changes our relationship to them, and where the ultimate success of meditation is found.
 But just "being with" unwanted feelings or "accepting" them isn't going to produce a sustainable source of inner-peace or strength to face or work with them.
 Unsurprisingly, this is rarely talked about by mindfulness instructors, the media, or mentioned in meditation training courses.

 During the transition from East to West, and in order to package it for consumers across all demographics, meditation and mindfulness were separated from their tried-and-true roots and turned into what is essentially an awareness and breathing lifestyle.